 Ever wonder if your baby can drink water?
 Read on for the latest recommendations!

-While there are lots of anecdotal recommendations flying around out there, there is an official recommendation to answer the question "Can babies drink water?"
-Once your baby has started eating foods, the answer is yes, babies can drink water!
+While there are lots of anecdotal recommendations flying around out there, there is an official recommendation about when to start giving your baby water.
+Once your baby has started eating foods, your baby can drink water!
 But with some caveats...

 Babies Can Have a Little Bit of Water Daily